 The San Diego Water Board has excluded hardened streambed segments from the Stream Biological Objective at this time not because such segments are incapable or unworthy of being monitored and assessed, but due to a lack of information regarding the scope and timeframe over which restoration, relative to the CSCI threshold, can reasonably be expected to be achieved.
 However, while not included in the Stream Biological Objective at this time, the CSCI can still be used as a monitoring and assessment tool in hardened streambed segments to evaluate beneficial uses.
 It remains a valuable indicator and metric for hardened streambed segments.

-While use of the CSCI threshold for the Stream Biological Objective does not apply to hardened streambed segments, it does apply to all other perennial and seasonal streams not otherwise excluded, including partially-modified stream segments that do not meet the definition of hardened streambed segments.
+While use of the CSCI threshold for the Stream Biological Objective does not apply to hardened streambed segments, it does apply to all other perennial and seasonal streams not otherwise excluded, including partially-modified stream segments that do not meet the definition of hardened streambed segments, as such streams do have timeframes associated with restoration through the control of discharged pollutants.
 Prior studies in southern California have found that a CSCI threshold of 0.79 is attainable in stream segments that exhibit some form of reach-scale modification, such as artificial bank armoring (Stein et al. 2013, SMC 2017, Figure 14, Figure 15).
 Such studies identify factors applicable in efforts to achieve the Biological Stream Objective in segments that have some level of local modification (e.g. hardened banks).
 Furthermore, properly bioengineered bank controls have been found to have a positive effect on benthic macroinvertebrate communities compared to other methods in urban streams (Sudduth and Meyer 2006).

 Figure 15.
 Examples of stream segments that have modified features but are not physically hardened from bank to bank (i.e., hardened streambed segments).
 These streams have physically hardened stream banks but retain a natural stream bottom.
 These stream segments have CSCI scores that would meet the Stream Biological Objective.
 Top: Santa Paula Creek (CSCI: 0.94, 0.99).
 Bottom: Los Coches Creek (CSCI: 0.85).